 The Department of Sociology offers a Bachelor of Arts degree with a major in Sociology that allows students to pursue one of the following three concentrations:

-The major in Sociology offers students a critical perspective based in social justice.
+The General concentration in Sociology offers students a critical perspective based in social justice.
 Courses encompass such topics as the dynamics of social problems and policy, gender and race inequalities, immigrant communities, the social inclusion of people with disabilities, families and youth, and homelessness and food insecurity.
 Service learning and internship opportunities are infused throughout the curriculum, giving all students opportunities to explore career paths, gain real world experience, and practice professional skills while serving the local community.
-A major in Sociology offers a solid background for students interested in careers in policy, government, human services, social work, law and teaching.
+A General concentration in Sociology offers a solid background for students interested in careers in policy, government, human services, social work, law and teaching.

-Policy & Social Problems Concentration
+Policy and Social Problems Concentration

 View all the complete Degree Pathways.

-For additional information contact the Sociology Department.
+For additional information contact the Department of Sociology.